tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_1.md

 "I thought there would be... more of you," I say, raising an eyebrow.

-She smirks, a hint of amusement in her eyes.
+She smirks, a hint of amusement in her steely blue eyes.
 "Yeah, I get that a lot.
 Due to budget cuts, I work alone a lot."

 I nod, understanding her situation probably better than most.